This guide will explain how to use the IMTAN function in Google Sheets.

 Let’s look at each argument to understand how to use the IMTAN function.

-• The number argument can either be the result of the COMPLEX function, a real number, or a string that follows the format “x+yi” where x and y are valid numbers.
+COMPLEXfunction, a real number, or a string that follows the format “x+yi” where x and y are valid numbers. - the

 The Anatomy of the COMPLEX Function